Srikarmk/100-days-of-code-Srikar/README.md

 ✅Learnt about Images and Docker files from @kunalstwt 's Docker Course.

 Finally understood that taking small steps help rather than planning a truckload of things on one day !

+## Day 80 of #100DaysOfCode

+✅Continued with Colt Steele's MySQL course and worked on a CRUD operations .
+✅Worked a bit on a flask project.

+Lost my 100 day GitHub streak because GitHub apparently considers only main branch commits 🥲..well time to start another.